Sharon H. Venne

-Sharon H. Venne (masko-nôcokwêsiw manitoukan) is a Cree woman from Treaty 6 in Saskatchewan.
-She is originally from the Muskeg Lake Cree First Nation in Saskatchewan.
-Her publications have been used to write the clauses found in the United Nations Declaration on the Rights of Indigenous Peoples and she has worked to secure a United Nations study on Treaties.
+Sharon H. Venne-Manyfingers (masko-nôcokwêsiw manitoukan) is a Canadian scholar and activist for the implementation of traditional First Nations legal systems.
+She belong to the Muskeg Lake Cree Nation on Treaty 6 territory in Saskatchewan.

 Education

 Venne is a PhD candidate in the history department of the University of Alberta.
 She began her educational career in 1974 with an Arts Certificate from Malaspina College.
 She then went on to complete an Honors Bachelor of Arts at the University of Victoria, followed by a Bachelor of Native Law at the University of Saskatchewan and a Bachelor of Law (LLB) at the University of Victoria in 1979.
-Venne was the first Aboriginal ever to graduate with a Masters of Law degree (LLM) from the University of Alberta in 1987.
+Venne was the first First Nations person to earn a Masters of Law degree (LLM) from the University of Alberta when she graduated in 1987.

 Career

-After earning her PhD, Venne was a Professor of Law at the University of Saskatchewan College of Law.
+Venne was a research associate at the Native Law Centre, University of Saskatchewan from 1979-1980.
 She has lectured on the recognition of Indigenous rights under the Western law paradigm and has helped many First Nations in Canada contend self-determination through the implementation of their own traditional legal systems.

+Venne was the Returning Officer for the Lubicon Lake Indian Nation Election, held on April 25, 1999.

-Since 1981, Venne has been actively involved with the United Nations, serving as a delegate to the Commission on Human Rights for about 13 years.
-She has attended conferences on the implementation of the International Year for Indigenous Peoples and sat on the Commission on Sustainable Development.
-The Court for Intergenerational Climate Crimes (CICC), a collaboration between the Dutch artist Jonas Staal and the Indian writer, lawyer, and activist Radha D'Souza, was created by Framer Framed.
-Venne is one of four judges overseeing the trials.
+Since 1981, Venne has been involved with the United Nations, attending the Commission on Human Rights for about 13 years.
+She has attended conferences on the implementation of the International Year for Indigenous Peoples and meetings of the Commission on Sustainable Development.
+The Court for Intergenerational Climate Crimes (CICC), an art installation collaboration between the Dutch artist Jonas Staal and the Indian writer, lawyer, and activist Radha D'Souza, was created by Framer Framed.
+Venne was one of four judges overseeing the mock trials.

 Awards and achievements

-Her research has been used to write the clauses found in the United Nations Declaration on the Rights of Indigenous Peoples, and she was one of four judges on the Court for Intergenerational Climate Crimes (CICC).
 She was one of the first Indigenous persons to attend Law School at the University of Victoria in 1976.
 She was also the first Indigenous person ever to graduate with a Masters of Law degree from the University of Alberta.